 The ambitious Queen Mary Island project, if it gets off the ground, would help pay for future restoration work and would include an entertainment precinct with stores, restaurants and sports venues, with the Queen Mary as its core attraction.

 Given more recent plans for a science fiction museum and time-share condominiums on the site never saw the light of day, you can understand why many locals think this is just another case of wishful thinking.
+(The project has already been pushed back).

 But this time things might be different.
 They have to be.
 The Queen Mary’s survival, for one, depends on it.